-Dear Mike.
+Dear Mike,

 You are a key member of the senior management team of Imara Inc. (the "Company").
 As a result, subject to the terms and conditions of this letter agreement, you will be eligible for the following retention benefits should you remain employed by the Company through the specified milestones set forth herein.
+This letter agreement shall amend and restate in its entirety that certain letter agreement, dated May 5, 2022 (the "May 5 Agreement"), between you and the Company and the retention benefits provided herein shall replace any such retention benefits provided in the May 5 Agreement.

-- 1. Cash Retention.
-You will be eligible to receive cash retention payments totaling up to \$174,756 (the "Potential Retention Amount"), to be payable, if at all, as follows: - •50% of the Potential Retention Amount (\$87,378) will be payable if you remain employed by the Company through execution of an agreement providing for the merger or consolidation of the Company (or a wholly owned subsidiary of the Company) with a non-affiliate third-party (the "Merger Transaction"); and - •50% of the Potential Retention Amount (\$87,378) will be payable if you remain employed by the Company on the date of the closing of the Merger Transaction.
+1. Cash Retention.
+You will be eligible to receive cash retention payments totaling up to \$109,756 (the "Potential Retention Amount"), to be payable, if at all, as follows:

+•50% of the Potential Retention Amount (\$54,878) will be payable if you remain employed by the Company through execution of an agreement providing for the merger or consolidation of the Company (or a wholly owned subsidiary of the Company) with a non-affiliate third-party (the "Merger Transaction"); and

+•50% of the Potential Retention Amount (\$54,878) will be payable if you remain employed by the Company on the date of the closing of the Merger Transaction.